decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 2: Run Decred Testnet

 From the Start Menu, open `Decred Testnet`.
 This will launch `Paymetheus`, and a new Command Prompt window will open and run `dcrd.exe`.
-If this is the first time running the testnet daemon, it will take awhile to sync to the testnet blockchain.
+If this is the first time running the testnet daemon, it will take a while to sync to the testnet blockchain.

 In the `Paymetheus` window, you'll be greated by a "Connect to dcrd" dialog.
 Keep the defaults and press the continue button.
 The next view will have two buttons, "Create a new wallet" and "Restore wallet from seed."
 For this guide, it will be assumed you do not already have a seed you wish to restore.